County nixes mandatory recycling

 Reporting back on the findings of its most recent audit to the commission, Waste Connections noted that through three days monitored in early October, the average contamination rate among loads weighed was 36.33%.
 Acceptable contamination rates for Waste Connections are less than 10%.

-Despite the discontinuation of mandatory recycling, there may still be a need to maintain the recycling sort center at the Transfer Station — as each city will be charged with deciding to continue the service, or not.
+Despite the discontinuation of mandatory recycling, there may still be a need to maintain the recycling sort center at the Transfer Station as each city will be charged with deciding to continue or discontinue the service.
 Waste Management will continue to operate the recycling center under contract with the county that was amended by the commission on Tuesday.

-Under a new agreement, any loads brought to the facility containing more than 10 percent contamination, the truck will be banned for 30 days.
-The second load of more than 10 percent would be subject to a $350 fee and an additional 30-day ban.
+Under a new agreement, any loads brought to the facility containing more than 10% contamination, the truck will be banned for 30 days.
+The second load of more than 10% would be subject to a $350 fee and an additional 30-day ban.
 Waste Connections is willing to not raise tipping fees that are in the current contract with the county through 2022.

 "This is a proposal that is a middle ground to try and keep recycling viable," Swartzendruber said.